citp/privacy-policy-historical/t/tu/tul/tulumba.com.md

-> *The following text is extracted and transformed from the tulumba.com privacy policy that was archived on 2014-03-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140325041125id_/http%3A//www.tulumba.com/storeContent.asp%3FPrivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tulumba.com privacy policy that was archived on 2014-11-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141121105558id_/http%3A//www.tulumba.com/storeContent.asp%3FPrivacy) for the most accurate reproduction.*

 # Turkish products shipped worldwide from New York, USA

 This is the web site of **www.tulumba.com**.

 Our postal address is
-**129 15th Street
+**52 Graham Street
-Brooklyn, NY 11215**
+Jersey City, NJ 07307**

 We can be reached via e-mail at [info@tulumba.com](mailto:info@tulumba.com)
 or you can reach us by telephone at 8668858622